AllenNeuralDynamics/aind-qc-portal/README.md

 *Special reference conditions*

 - If you put two reference strings separated by a semicolon `;` they will be displayed in a [Swipe](https://panel.holoviz.org/reference/layouts/Swipe.html) pane that lets you swipe back and forth between the two things.
 Mostly useful for overlay images.
+- If you re-use the same reference in multiple metrics, all of the metrics will be stacked in a single "Metric group".

 ## How to upload data from CO Capsules

 ### Preferred workflow

 Use the preferred workflow if you are **generating a data asset**, e.g. when uploading raw data or generating a new derived data asset.
-Your `quality_control.json` will go in the top level and your figures will go in a folder.
+Your `quality_control.json` will go in the top level folder alongside other metadata and your figures will go in a subfolder.
 Follow the steps below:

 1. Develop your QC pipeline, generating metrics and reference figures as needed.
-Place references in the `results/` folder.
+Place reference files in the `results/` folder.
-2. Populate your `QCEvaluation` objects with metrics.
+2. Populate `QCEvaluation` objects with metrics.
 The `reference` field should contain the path *relative to the results* folder.
 I.e. the file `results/figures/my_figure.png` should be included as `QCMetric.reference = "figures/my_figure.png"`.
 3. If your input data asset already has a `quality_control.json` file, then load the previous QC file by using `qc = QualityControl(**json.loads(your_file))` and append your evaluations to `qc.evaluations`.
-If your input data file has no QC, or this will be a raw data asset, generate the QC object now `qc = QualityControl(evaluations)`
+If your input data asset has no QC, or this will be a new raw data asset, generate the QC object now `qc = QualityControl(evaluations)`
 4. Write the standard QC file to the results folder: `qc.write_standard_file()`

-Make sure to follow the standard instructions for building derived assets: copy all metadata files, upgrade the data_description to derived, and name your asset according to the expected conventions.
-Make sure to tag your data asset as `derived` so that it will be picked up by the indexer.
+Make sure to follow the standard instructions for [creating derived assets](https://docs.allenneuraldynamics.org/en/latest/data_analysis.html#creating-derived-assets).

 Done!
 In the preferred workflow no additional permissions are required.
-Your QC data will appear in the portal within four hours of creation.
+Your QC data will appear in the portal once they are picked up by the indexer.

 ### Alternate workflow

-Use the alternate workflow if you are **not generating a data asset** and therefore need to push your QC data back to an already existing data asset.
+Use the alternate workflow only if you are **not generating a data asset** and therefore need to push your QC metadata back to an already existing data asset.
 You will push your `QCEvaluation` objects directly to DocDB and you will need to push your figures to `kachery-cloud`, an external repository that generates permanent links to uploaded files.
+Before using the alternate workflow, please consult with the Scientific Computing team.

 Two things need to be setup in your capsule: